-Originally published in 1968, this updated version of Hobsbawm’s best-selling book chronicles the course of the industrial revolution for over 250 years, measuring its impact on society and politics along the way.
+Originally published in 1968, this updated version of Eric Hobsbawm’s best-selling book chronicles the course of the industrial revolution for over 250 years, measuring its impact on society and politics along the way.

 The book describes how Britain became an industrial giant during this time period but eventually lost its leading role in the industrial revolution.
 Hobsbawn goes on to explain how Britain’s industrial decline affected its citizens as well as the country’s relationship with the rest of the world.
 Although the focus of the book is Britain’s role in the industrial revolution, it is essentially a history of Britain and its role in the world economy.